IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 This repository can be forked or directly used in IBM Cloud Schematics.
 You simply update terraform.tfvars to provide your software entitlement and/or sensitive info (ssh publickey, bluemix api key, softlayer username and api key, for security concern, you should use Schematics GUI for them), you can also fine control with other terraform variables.

+**IMPORTANT**

+Due to legal requirement, we can not provide product packages and entitlement here.
+You need to provide your own packages and entitlement or you can get the evaluation packages and entitlements from [IBM developerworks] (https://www.ibm.com/developerworks/community/blogs/46ecec34-bd69-43f7-a627-7c469c1eddf8/entry/IBM_Spectrum_Symphony_releases_version_7_2?lang=en). **variables uri_abc_xyz can be the url of the links inside IBM developerworks**.

+The entitlement can be provided by **either** of below:
+- entitlement (string value, paste entitlement content)
+- uri_file_entitlement (the url that is publicly available, an example is the url when you request evaluation on developerworks)

+The packages can be provided by combination of below:
+- uri_package_installer (required, the url that is publicly available, an example is the url when you request evaluation on developerworks)
+- uri_package_additional (optinoal for cws, required for symphony developer edition, required for lsf. the url that is publicly available, an example is the url when you request evaluation on developerworks point to symphony developer edition or lsf arch linux2.6-glibc2.3-x86_64)
+- uri_package_additonal2 (optional for cws and symhony, required for lsf. the url that is publicly available, an example is the url when you request evaluation on developerworks point to lsf arch lnx310-lib217-x86_64)

 ## Release Information

 * IBM Spectrum Symphony/CWS/LSF Cluster on Schematics